AdobeDocs/experience-manager-65.en/help/release-notes/sp-release-notes.md

 [!DNL Adobe Experience Manager] 6.5.8.0 [!DNL Assets] fixes the following issues and provides the following enhancements.

 * Upon restoring a previous version of an asset, the event DamEvent.Type RESTORED is not triggered in the OSGi console (NPR-35789).
-* `IndexWriter.merge` causes `OutOfMemoryError` error as smart tagging functionality creates large `/oak:index/lucene` and `/oak:index/ntBaseLucene` indices (NPR-35651).
+* `IndexWriter.merge` causes `OutOfMemoryError` error as smart tagging functionality creates large `/oak:index/lucene` and `/oak:index/ntBaseLucene` indexes (NPR-35651).
 * An error message is displayed when trying to save an [!UICONTROL Asset Contribution] type folder with multibyte characters in the name (NPR-35605).
-* When cascading metadata sub-type fields are used, an incorrect 'Please fill out this field' error occurs (NPR-35643).
+* When cascading metadata subtype fields are used, an incorrect 'Please fill out this field' error occurs (NPR-35643).
 * When an existing asset is dragged on the [!DNL Assets] user interface and a new version is created, the changes in the metadata are not persistent (NPR-34940).
 * When creating rules in metadata schema editor for a cascading menu, the [!UICONTROL Dependant On] option repeats the same name (NPR-35596).
 * Similarity search does not work after editing [!UICONTROL Assets Admin Search Rail] (NPR-35588).
-* From within a folder if you open asset search in the left rail by clicking [!UICONTROL Filter], the filter in [!UICONTROL Status] > [!UICONTROL Checkout] > [!UICONTROL Checked out] does not work (NPR-35530).
+* From within a folder, if you open asset search in the left rail by clicking [!UICONTROL Filter], the filter in [!UICONTROL Status] > [!UICONTROL Checkout] > [!UICONTROL Checked out] does not work (NPR-35530).
-* If you attempt to delete all Smart Tags of an asset and save the changes, the tags are not removed even though the user interface indicates that the changes are saved (NPR-35519).
+* If you attempt to delete all Smart Tags of an asset and save the changes, the tags are not removed.
+However, the user interface indicates that the changes are saved (NPR-35519).
 * Users are not able to rearrange or sort assets in list view in an orderable folder (NPR-35516).
 * If you edit the default metadata schema, the tags field in asset's [!UICONTROL Properties] page changes into a text field.
-This allows unaware users to add tags in an ad-hoc manner and tags are stored as a string in the repository (NPR-35478).
+The change allows unaware users to add on-demand tags and the tags are stored as a string in the repository (NPR-35478).
 * When downloading an asset, if you provide a name that does not have a valid email address, the download option is unavailable.
 However, if another option in the download dialog is selected, the button is enabled, but an email is not sent (NPR-35365).
 * Users are unable to check-in assets after editing those in [!DNL Adobe InDesign] and receive error about lack of permissions (NPR-35341).
 * Handlebars JavaScript library is upgraded to v4.7.6 (NPR-35333).